jlanguell/Daily-Deal-Scraper/README.md

 ## Usage

-When the application runs, it should open a simple GUI for you to enter the WhatsApp number you wish to text (11-16 integers with country code & area code, e.g. 17037737373).
+When the application runs the first time, it should open a simple GUI for you to enter the WhatsApp number you wish to text (11-16 integers with country code & area code, e.g. 17037737373).
 Then, you can select to filter deals by prime/no prime, an item star rating minimum, and by department.

-When you hit "Save Changes", a json file is created locally that stores your preferences and phone number for use.
+When you hit "Save Changes", a json file is created locally that stores your preferences and a text file that stores your phone number.
 Additionally, after the programs runs, a WhatsApp log is then created locally or appended to (if one already exists), that tracks information about every message that has been sent using the app.

+*NOTE:* After saving your preferences, the application will run without the preference GUI.
+If you wish to re-set your preferences, you should delete params.json and number.txt from the local directory.
+Deleting these two files is *safe*.